dauwhe/why-books/README.md

 It's so much easier to talk about something when you have something to talk about.

-When talking about web books, I like to look at Jeremy Keith's [Resilient Web Design](https://resilientwebdesign.com/).
+When talking about web books, I like to look at Jeremy Keith's [Resilient Web Design](https://resilientwebdesign.com/) (henceforth "RWD").
 I think of this as the state of the art for books on the web today.
 Let's start reading.

 ## 2. Ideas of Order